 They were fixed.

-Let me predict, by the way, because everything you do in your life is controversial.
+Now, Bill Riley, let me predict, by the way, because everything you do in your life is controversial.

-By you saying Muhammad Ali and Sonny Liston was fixed, and you even mentioning the mob, people are going to say, All right, Bill O'Reilly, you're saying that about Muhammad Ali.
+By you saying Muhammad Ali and Sonny Liston was fixed, and you even mentioning the mob, people are going to say, all right, Bill O'Reilly, you're saying that about Muhammad Ali.

 All right, O'Reilly, you're saying this about Italian Americans.

-Now no, you're talking about people in the mob.
+No, you're talking about people in the mob.

 You're not talking about a group of people.

-Ali didn't fight was fixed.
+Ali didn't even know the fight was fixed.

-Listed I never heard this story before.
+I never heard this story before.

 I'm interested.